xen-project/xen/docs/misc/xen-command-line.markdown

 there are more than 8 CPUs, Xen will switch to `bigsmp` over `default`.

+### allow\_unsafe
+> `= <boolean>`

+Force boot on potentially unsafe systems.
+By default Xen will refuse to boot on systems with the following errata:

+* AMD Erratum 121.
+Processors with this erratum are subject to a guest triggerable Denial of Service.
+Override only if you trust all of your PV guests.

 ### apic\_verbosity
 > `= verbose | debug`